How introverts buy time in a professional world

 Usually, introverts work better with more time to process new or large amounts of information.
 If you're not dealing with an emergency life-and-death situation that requires immediate reactions - and most of us aren't - then you have the luxury of giving yourself adequate time to be effective.

 👉 "I'd like some time to think through this."

 Don't leave without a commitment to follow up.
 Whether it is a same-day regroup, or a follow-up at the next status meeting, it's important to close the loop on the situation.
 Consider whether the issue is time-sensitive, and offer a specific time to follow up accordingly.

 👉 "How about we discuss this at our stand-up tomorrow morning?"

 Pulling it Together

-It's simply a few sentences, but it unlocks you from paralysis, allows you to effectively communicate IN THE MOMENT with calm and confidence:
+In a few sentences, you can unlock from paralysis, and regain control of the situation, and effectively communicate IN THE MOMENT with calm and confidence: